iterum-provenance/demo/readme.md

 # Demo pipeline

 This repository is a short tutorial/demo on how to create a simple pipeline using Iterum.
 For this demo, we will perform an experiment  where the eyes of cats will be detected using edge detection and a hough transform.
+Before starting, make sure the Iterum cluster is up and running, and the correct ports are opened.
+How the cluster can be set up can be found [here](https://github.com/iterum-provenance/cluster).

 We start with a dataset consisting of 10 cat images.
 The pipeline then consists of the following steps:

 1. Split the dataset into separate fragments
 1. Perform edge detection on the images